 - Calendar (banners, sounds)

-As you can see, I’ve only enabled notifications for the basic services a phone should provide.
+So I’ve only enabled notifications for the basic services a phone should provide.
 I need to make and receive calls, texts and be reminded of important events.
 Everything else can wait.

 A side effect of this is that I know that if I get a notification, it must be important and I should attend to it.
 That is the ultimate goal with your notifications: to separate distractions from critical information.
 Distractions are nice and important to include in your life, but they’re not urgent, so you don’t need to know about them as they occur.